 - 4. This will initialize the stack pointer which is necessary when running outside of buffalo but should not be done while running under buffalo since it must handle the stack; cause the program to NOT try to "return" at the end and lastly, program the HC11 reset vector to go to the beginning of the program when powered on. - 5.
 Re-Assemble HELLO.ASM as described in the "Assembling Source Code" section. - 6.
-Start AxIDE and select Configure and follow the onscreen instructions.
-Make sure ROMON is disabled and if not configure it to be so. - 7.
-Select Program and make sure External EEPROM is selected. - 8.
-At the file prompt enter your newly assembled HELLO.S19 file. - 9.
-Click OK then follow the onscreen instructions, installing the programming jumpers then power off/on or press the RESET switch. - 10.
-When finished programming, remove the jumpers as instructed by the program. - 11.
-Return to the AxIDE terminal window and cycle power or press RESET on the board.
+Start the programming interface (AX11E for DOS or AXIDE for windows) - 7.
+Select "Configure Processor" or [Configure] and follow the onscreen instructions.
+Make sure ROMON is disabled and if not configure it to be so. - 8.
+Select "Program External Memory".
+If using the windows utility select [Program] and make sure External EEPROM is selected. - 9.
+At the file prompt enter your newly assembled HELLO.S19 file. - 10.
+Click OK then follow the onscreen instructions, installing the programming jumpers then power off/on or press the RESET switch. - 11.
+When finished programming, remove the jumpers as instructed by the program. - 12.
+Return to the "Terminal" window in the utility and cycle power or press RESET on the board.
 Your new program should start automatically.

-To return to the buffalo monitor program, select Configure again and this time enable ROMON.
+To return to the buffalo monitor program, select "Configure Processor" or [Configure] again and this time enable ROMON.
 The buffalo monitor on chip will execute the next time the board is powered on.

-Programming On-Chip PROM
+Programming On-Chip EPROM